Kansas Department of Wildlife, Parks: History

 In 2004, A Kansas Game Warden shot a suspect during a police hunt.
 KBI agent Bruce Mellor said the incident began when officers with the Goodland Police Department and the Sherman County Sheriff's Office tried to apprehend two men.
 Officers called a Kansas Wildlife and Parks Officer for help during the altercation.
 One of the men was shot by a Kansas Game Warden after he reportedly approached the Game Warden with a knife.

+In 2012, Kansas Game Warden Hal Kaina received the Shikar-Safari Wildlife Officer of the Year award for the state of Kansas.
+This award is issued to one Wildlife Officer in each state every calendar year.

+In 2015, Kansas Game Wardens Hal Kaina and Greg Salisbury both received the award of merit; Kaina for his investigation that led to the arrest of a person stealing copper wire from agricultural irrigation systems.
+Fellow warden Salisbury was honored for his actions at a house fire in rural Ottawa County.

 The Kansas Department of Wildlife and Parks made international headlines when game warden Tanner Dixson shot an illegally kept pet deer five times and killed it in front of the family who had cared for it for the past 22 months.
 Taryn Mcgaughey, who cared for Faline the deer with her parents, Mark and Kim Mcgaughey, filmed the incident.
 The video of the deer being slaughtered by Dixson outraged people around the world and resulted in petitions demanding that Tanner Dixson be terminated.
 However, the Kansas Department of Wildlife and Parks took no action against Tanner Dixson.
 Several individuals that knew Dixson growing up in Greensburg, Kansas have come forth to say that Tanner Dixson is a well-known bully from their high-school years, and they were not surprised to learn that he had shot a pet deer in front of a family.
 KDWP does not recommend breaking the law; doing such will prevent situations like this from happening.

+In 2016, Kansas Game Warden Hal Kaina received a Lifesaving Award from KDWPT law enforcement division for his efforts in two incidents where individuals were facing life-threatening circumstances.
+In one incident, Warden Kaina rescued a hunter who had broken through the ice while hunting at Marion reservoir.
+In another incident, Warden Kaina aided in the rescue of four individuals floating in the water, including children, after their boat sank in the middle of Marion reservoir.

 In February 2017, the Kansas Department of Wildlife and Parks made national headlines when Game Warden Lynn Koch fired his .45 caliber handgun at the antlers of two buck deer that were entangled together by their antlers to successfully free them.
 Both deer were saved and this lifesaving action was videoed on a body camera worn by Warden Koch.
 The video was shared by numerous social media and news outlets.